Cocaine Drug Driving Offences

 How long does cocaine stay in your system?

-Cocaine will remain in your system for up to three days following use – or even longer in frequent users.
+Cocaine will remain in your system for up to three days following use – and even longer in frequent users.
 Cocaine levels peak in the blood an average of 30 minutes after ingestion.

-Any given drug’s presence in your system is often measured by its ‘half-life’.
+One way to measure cocaine levels is the ‘half-life’.
 This is the period of time required for the amount of drug in your system to be reduced by one-half.
+Different drugs have different half-lives.

-The half-life of cocaine is 1 hour.
-If you took 50mg of cocaine at 8:00pm, by 9:00pm there would be 25mg remaining in your system.
+The half-life of cocaine is one hour.
+This means that if you took a 'line' of cocaine at 8:00pm, by 9:00pm there would be 25mg remaining in your system.
 By 10pm, there would be 12.5mg in your system, and so on… The quantity of the drug will reduce by 50% over each ‘half-life’ period.

 So, how much cocaine before you’re over the limit?